KrishnaGavali/Car_Parking_Slot_Occupancy_Detection-Model/README.md

 2. **Run the file `data_labelling.py`**:

    - Run the file.
-   - Use "0" on the NumPad to label vacant spaces and "." for occupied spaces.(Be sure NumLock is on 😂)
+   - Use "0" on the NumPad to label vacant spaces and "." for occupied spaces (be sure NumLock is on 😂).
    - Note: You will need to label/sort 1000+ images for training.

 3. **Run the `model.ipynb`**: